csiki/v2a/README.md

 tensorboard --logdir=./summary  # if you are in the root folder of v2a
 # now open a web browser and type the url 'localhost:6006' to open the dashboard
 ```

+[TODO why the long model names --> so easy to search in tensorboard]

 ### Video generation
 If you installed the optional packages above, you can generate videos that play the soundscapes alongside